Topical Maps Entities How It Works

 Coding for Kids Updated 17 May 2026

-Use this free scratch for beginners topical map generator to plan topic clusters, pillar pages, article ideas, content briefs, AI prompts, and publishing order for SEO.
+Open this free scratch for beginners topical map from the library to plan topic clusters, pillar pages, article ideas, content briefs, prompt kits, and publishing order for SEO.

 Built for SEOs, agencies, bloggers, and content teams that need a practical content plan for Google rankings, AI Overview eligibility, and LLM citation.